ondat/documentation/docs/install/amazon-web-services-eks.md

 * You have a running EKS cluster with a minimum of 3 worker nodes and the sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster.

 * Your EKS clusters use [Ubuntu for EKS](https://cloud-images.ubuntu.com/docs/aws/eks/) as the default node operating system with an optimised kernel.
-For the kernel module `tcm_loop`, the package `linux-modules-extra-$(uname -r)` is additionally required on each of the nodes - this can be installed automatically by adding it to the node's userdata as in the example below.
+For the kernel module `tcm_loop`, the package `linux-modules-extra-$(uname -r)` is additionally required on each of the nodes - this can be installed automatically by adding it to the node's user data as in the example below.

 In this example, we have used [eksctl](https://eksctl.io/introduction/) to create a cluster with 3 nodes of size `t3.large` running Ubuntu for EKS in the `eu-west-2` region.
-We have provided `100 GB` of disk space for each node - note that by default, Ondat will store data locally in the node's filesystem under the path `/var/lib/storageos` on each node in [hyperconverged mode](/docs/concepts/nodes/#hyperconverged-mode) - in a production infrastructure, we would likely create multiple EBS Volumes tweaked for performance or use ephemeral SSD storage and [mount our volumes under data device directories](/docs/concepts/volumes/) with some additions to userdata.
+We have provided `100 GB` of disk space for each node - note that by default, Ondat will store data locally in the node's file system under the path `/var/lib/storageos` on each node in [hyperconverged mode](/docs/concepts/nodes/#hyperconverged-mode).
+In a production infrastructure, we would likely create multiple EBS Volumes tweaked for performance or use ephemeral SSD storage and [mount our volumes under data device directories](/docs/concepts/volumes/) with some additions to user data.
 We would also implement some form of snapshots or backup of these underlying volumes to ensure continuity in a disaster scenario.

 ```yaml
 ---